First Schoolhouse in Cherokee County

-In 1783 the legislature of South Carolina, realizing that the population was too scattered to properly control and expose to the courts if the outlying districts were retained, passed an act appointing commissioners to divide the districts of Beaufort, Camden, Charleston, Cheraws, Georgetown, Ninety-Six, and Orangeburg into counties of a convenient size not more than forty miles square, unless where the number of inhabitants and situations of the land require some deviation.
-Richard Anderson, Simon Berwick, Thomas Brandon, Levi Keysey (Casey), Andrew Pickens, Arthur Simkins, and Phileman Waters were the commissioners appointed to divide the Ninety-Six District.
+In 1785 the legislature of South Carolina, realizing that the population was too scattered to properly control and expose to the courts if the outlying districts were retained, passed the County Court Act and appointed commissioners to sub-divide the "overarching Districts" of Beaufort, Camden, Charleston, Cheraws, Georgetown, Ninety-Six, and Orangeburg into counties of a convenient size not more than forty miles square, unless where the number of inhabitants and situations of the land required some deviation.
+Richard Anderson, Simon Berwick, Thomas Brandon, Levi Keysey (Casey), Andrew Pickens, Arthur Simkins, and Phileman Waters were the commissioners appointed to sub-divide the Ninety-Six District.

-In 1785 the legislature, acting upon the report of the commissioners, formed counties.
-Ninety-Six District was divided into six counties, one of which was to be called "Spartan."
+The Ninety-Six District was divided into six counties, one of which was to be called "Spartan."
 Its boundary was Laurens County on the north, the Indian Line of the west, the North Carolina boundary to Broad River, and then down the river to Tate's Ferry, then along the road to John Ford's plantation on the Enoree River.
 In the original survey, Spartan County included one thousand and fifty square miles.
-However, resurveys reduced it to one thousand and four, and after the forming of Cherokee County in 1897, it was further reduced to seven hundred and sixty-five square miles.
+Union County was also created in 1785 within the Ninety-Six District.
+The Camden District was also sub-divided into seven new counties, of which one was York County, also established in 1785.

-From 1785 to 1868, it appears that the people of the area which is now Cherokee County were contented to remain part of Spartanburg, Union and York counties.
-The first effort, on the records, to create a new county came in 1868 when William Jefferies and Dr. John G. Black tried unsuccessfully to generate enough interest to force the state legislature to create a new county.
+From 1800 to 1868, the people of what is now Cherokee County were content to remain part of Spartanburg, Union and York counties.
+The first effort, in the records, to create a new county came in 1868 when William Jefferies and Dr. John G. Black tried unsuccessfully to generate enough interest to force the state legislature to create a new county.
 Another attempt was made in a town council meeting on May 8, 1882.
 Resolutions were passed and a committee was appointed to arrange plans for the creation of a new county.
 This movement met with stiff resistance from the counties which stood to lose land and prestige by the creation of a new county.
-Having failed in their first attempt, the interested citizens continued their efforts throughout the seventies, eighties, and nineties.
+Having failed in their early attempts, the interested citizens continued their efforts throughout the seventies, eighties, and nineties.
 About one year after the Gaffney Ledger was established, the editor picked up the desire that was being voiced by a small number for the creation of a county and developed this desire into a crusade.
-Soon most of the residents of Gaffney were supporting the idea.
-Finally, in 1897, the county was created from a large and historic section of Spartanburg and smaller historic sections of Union and York counties.
+Soon, most of the residents of Gaffney were supporting the idea.
+Finally, in 1897, Cherokee County was created from a large part of Spartanburg and smaller parts of Union and York counties.